ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 How to draw straight lines

 A straight line is the simplest path you will ever have to create with the Pen Tool.
+All you need to do is to add anchor points in Illustrator.

-To make it easier to follow, here are three steps you need to take to create a straight line:
+Here are three steps you need to take to create a straight line:

 Step 1 – Select the Pen Tool (follow the instructions above).